 He holds BSc degrees in Biological Sciences from Edinburgh University and Politics & International Relations from LSE, and an MBA from Cambridge University.

 Development Director/Deputy Chief Executive

 Kate joined Trees for Cities in 2004 as Capital Woodlands Project Officer.
-She is a Trustee for Bankside Open Space Trust (BOST).
+She is an elected Parent Governor at Southgate School in Enfield, and was formerly a Trustee for Bankside Open Space Trust (BOST).